Paul Durousseau: Arrest

 Durousseau was arrested and charged with five counts of murder on June 17, 2003.
 On December 13, 2007, he was sentenced to death by lethal injection for the murder of Tyresa Mack.
 As of August 18, 2013, he was still a resident on Florida's death row at Union Correctional Institution.
 In January 2017, Durousseau's death sentence was overturned by the Florida Supreme Court.
 The jury that sentenced Durousseau was split 10-2 and the high court declared a split decision unconstitutional in capital sentencing.
 He was resentenced to life in prison without parole on December 10, 2021, after a jury split 10–2 in favor of another death sentence.

+After Durousseau was linked to Mack's murder, investigators looked into other unsolved murder cases in places where Durousseau had previously lived, including the U.S. states of Florida, Georgia, Oklahoma, Alabama, and California, as well as Germany.